Sani Muhammad – Women Deliver

 Outside of your gender equality advocacy work, what do you enjoy doing?

-I love traveling, reading, and engaging in social activities with family and friends.
+Traveling, reading and engaging in social activities with family and friends